joemoose/psiops/docs/combat.md

 	- Apply the results
 4. Repeat Step 3 until combat ends.

-Details on these steps follow.
+Details for these steps follow.

 ## Combat Rounds

-A *combat round* is about 6 seconds, enough time for you to **move once** and take **1 action**, such as firing at a target or moving again.
+A *combat round* is about 6 seconds, enough time to **move once** and take **1 action**, such as firing at a target or moving again.
+You can move or act in any order, or choose to forgo either.

 !!! note

-	If you use your action in the combat round to move again, you make two moves.
-Moving twice in a combat round constitutes sprinting.
+	If you use your action to move again, you make two moves, which counts as sprinting.

-Complex actions taking more than 6 seconds may require multiple combat rounds to complete.
+Complex actions that take more than 6 seconds may require multiple combat rounds to complete.
 See [Mission Clocks](playing.md#mission-clocks).
-Minor actions, such as shouting, moving through a door, or dropping an item, are free and don't count as your 1 action.
+Minor actions, such as shouting, moving through a door, or dropping an item, are free and don’t count as your 1 action.

 ### The First Round and Initiative Roll

-Whether you act before the enemy in the **first** round of combat is decided by an *initiative roll*.
-Roll **2D6 + TACTICS** and apply the following result:
+Whether you act before the enemy in the **first** round of combat is determined by an *initiative roll*.
+Roll **2D6 + TACTICS** and apply the result as follows:

 <div class="roll-table" markdown="1">